Legplane/SkyCheck2/SETUP_GUIDE.md

 - Taxi uses LTFRB taxi matrix style calculation.
 - Tricycle is marked conditional/limited because fares and allowed routes are set by local LGUs, and tricycles may be restricted from national highways or out-of-zone trips.
 - Maxim/app-based rides can change due to demand, driver availability, or platform pricing.
+- Fare cards show both regular fare and the estimated student/PWD/senior discounted fare where applicable.

 Treat these as commute planning estimates, not official receipts.

+### Route text or fare cards look cropped on mobile

+The current route UI is designed to wrap long route names, addresses, risk explanations, and fare labels on narrow phones.

+If text still appears cropped after deploying:

+1. Hard refresh the browser or reinstall/refresh the PWA so the newest service worker is active.
+2. Confirm the deployed frontend is using the latest commit.
+3. Test with a small viewport such as 390x844.
+4. Check that custom browser zoom is not forcing the page wider than the device.

+Expected behavior:

+- Route names and addresses wrap on phone screens.
+- Fare estimates use one column on narrow screens and two columns on wider screens.
+- Risk explanations wrap instead of overflowing horizontally.

 ---